The Museum features cutting-edge technology throughout, including this exhibit in The Lab.

 Looking all the way up to the highest overlook may put a crick in your neck, but that’s how far Bob Beamon leapt to win gold at Mexico City 1968.

 While in the Museum’s atrium, team member Caleb T. advises you to look up.
 Jutting out into the atrium space are four observation platforms at different heights.
 Guests in the galleries can walk out onto the platforms to see below.
-Pay special attention to the highest – the height of this platform happens to be nearly the same distance as Bob Beamon’s incredible 1968 long jump of 29 feet 2 ½ inches that stood as the world record for 23 years and remains the Olympic record 52 years later.
+Pay special attention to the highest – the height of this platform happens to be nearly the same distance as Bob Beamon’s incredible 1968 long jump of 29 feet 2 ½ inches that stood as the world record for 23 years and remains the Olympic record over 50 years later.

 Since Berlin 1936, the torch relay has been an enduring symbol of the Games.
 Learn about the details and design of every Olympic torch as well as every torch relay since the tradition began.

 Guests take the elevator to the third floor of the Museum, where they enter the Introduction to the Games gallery.
 The highlight of the space is Gordy Crawford’s complete collection of Olympic torches, complemented by an interactive exhibit detailing each torch relay and design.
 Don’t skip Barcelona 1992 and Lillehammer 1994, says team member Mac B. They feature a cauldron lit by bow and arrow and the first torch relay ski jump in history.